-Join Mike Chapple for an in-depth discussion in this video Firewalls, part of CompTIA Security+ Exam Prep (SY0-401): Network Security.
+Join Mike Chapple for an in-depth discussion in this video Firewalls, part of CompTIA Security+ (SY0-401) Cert Prep: Network Security.

 - If routers and switches are the connectivity building blocks of a network, firewalls are the security workhorses.
 Firewalls act like the security guards of a network, analyzing all attempts to connect to systems on the network, and determining whether those requests should be allowed or denied, according to the organization's security policy.
 Firewalls often sit at the network perimeter in between an organization's routers and the internet.
 From this network location, they can easily see all inbound and outbound connections.

 Traffic on the internal network may flow between trusted systems unimpeded, but anything crossing the perimeter to or from the internet must be evaluated by the firewall.
 Firewalls often connect three networks together: the internet, an internal network, and a special purpose network known as the demilitarized zone, or DMZ.
 The DMZ contains systems that must accept direct connections from the outside world, such as public web servers.

 The DMZ isolates those systems because they are at higher risk of compromise.
 If an attacker manages to compromise a system located in the DMZ, he or she still does not have direct access to other systems located on the internal network.
 Firewalls use a technique known as stateful inspection that allows them to keep track of established connections.
 For example, when a user on the internal network requests a webpage from a server, the firewall notes that request, and then allows the web server to respond and the two systems to communicate back and forth for the duration of the connection without reevaluating the request each time a new packet appears at the firewall.